MathematicGuy/RemoteObsidian/Project Skin/LOL.md

 > Don't assume your team mate gank you.
 Wait for them to really come.

 5) Don't Force
-> Don't relies on your team mate making them have to risk for you.
+> Don't rely on your team mate making them have to risk for you.
 + ?
 Don't take all the damage, observe for oppotunities.
 + ?
 Make Champions use their skill then use your.